pivee/lambda-html-pdf-service/README.md

 />
 ```

-The above snippet loads the following image.
+The above snippet loads the following image into the HTML file.

 ![Hobitton Door](./templates/assets/hobbiton-logo.png)